mockjv/programming-merit-badge/slides.md

 <div class="absolute bottom-10">📚 Source: OpenAI Blog</div>

 ---
+layout: statement
+---

-# 🏕️ Why This Matters in Scouting
+# Why This Matters in Scouting

 ### Programming teaches problem-solving, creativity, and resilience.
 Whether you’re building a website, making a game, or helping your patrol organize an event—code is a superpower!